 Do it while you’re young.
 When you get to our age, you have to worry about packing things like anti-inflammatories and even then, it takes you a few days to recover .

 When I’m old and my knees sound like pepper grinders, I want it to be because I’ve walked up and down mountains rather than solely because I’m old.
-Hopefully I will have memories and photos to look back on with a smile on my face, as I sit with Scott and a dog curled up between us.
+Hopefully I will have memories and photos to look back on with a smile on my face.

 I had a few opportunities to travel when I was younger but I never did for various reasons.
 Sometimes I wasn’t feeling braving enough or I didn’t have the money.
 But the thing I regret the most is not going because other people didn’t want me to.
-I wouldn’t change anything about where I am now because I’m really happy with my life but I’m also fortunate in that I have time ahead of me to finally do those things.
-I’m incredibly lucky I can do them with Scott.
+I wouldn’t change anything about where I am now because I’m happy with my life but I’m also fortunate in that I have time ahead of me to finally do those things.

 Now you’re probably wondering why I’m talking about death at the beginning of a new year when life should be golden and hopeful.
 Well that’s why.
 It’s a time when many of us are reflecting on the next twelve months and what we want to accomplish.
 I’d like this to post to inspire you to book the trip you’ve been dreaming about or finally take up that new hobby!